-Treatment of Nausea: If you received a Scopolamine patch (behind your ear) in the hospital, leave it in place for 24 hours.
+Treatment of Nausea:

+If you received a Scopolamine patch (behind your ear) in the hospital, leave it in place for 24 hours.
 Be sure to wash your hands immediately after taking it off.

-If you are nauseous or vomiting limit your intake to clear liquids only, and advance diet as tolerated.
+If you are nauseous or vomiting, limit your intake to clear liquids only, and advance diet as tolerated.
 If still nauseous or vomiting after 12 hours, please call the office.

+Dressing:

-Dressing: Keep your dressing clean and dry.
-Your dressing can be removed in 3 days.
-You may remove the bandages but leave in place the underlying white/yellow steri-strips.
+Keep your dressing clean and dry.
+Your dressing can be removed in 5 days.
 You should keep the incision clean, dry, and covered with a dressing for the first 2 weeks after surgery.
-You should change the dressing as needed.
+You should change the dressing as needed, typically once daily.

-You may shower after 5 days letting water gently wash over the incision, but do not scrub the incisions or submerge it in a pool or bath.
+Do not get the incision wet until seen at the 2 week follow up appointment.
 Do not submerge the incisions in water until directed by your surgeon after the skin is fully healed.
-Antibiotic creams or other ointments should not be used
+Antibiotic creams or other ointments should not be used.